ferd/erlpass/README.markdown

 ## Other Dependencies ##
 You will need to have PropEr to run the tests.
 It's a fantastic testing library.

+You can run the tests with `./rebar -C rebar.test.config get-deps compile && ./rebar eunit skip_deps=true`.

 ## Authors ##